mft3000/igpDraw/README.md

 		python igpDraw.py --demo -c []
 		```

-	4. use '-s' to save the the discovery (even for themo) as 'auto_save_file.json'. in this way you can load configuration again with '-j' option
+	4. use '-s' to save the the discovery (even for demo) as 'auto_save_file.json'.
+	in this way you can load configuration again with '-j' option

 		```
 		python igpDraw.py -c 1.1.1.1 2.2.2.2 3.3.3.3 4.4.4.4 -s